A bucket list is a list of everything that you want to be, do, have, and experience in life.

 The majority of the trail is in wilderness, although some portions traverse towns, roads and cross rivers.
 The journey can be taken all at once in about five months, or it can be broken down into chunks and done two weeks here, a month there, and so on.

 26. Cycle Down the Danube Bike Trail.
-Cycle down the Danube Bike Trail, a bicycle trail along Europe%u2019s second longest river the Danube, running from the source of the Danube to its mouth in the Black Sea.
-The trail passes through the following European countries: Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria and Ukraine.
-From the river’s source in Germany down to the Black Sea it is about 1.800 miles.
+Cycle down the Danube Bike Trail, a bicycle trail along the Danube, Europe’s second longest river.
+The trail runs from the source of the Danube in Germany to its mouth in the Black Sea, which is about 1,800 miles.
+It passes through the following European countries: Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria and Ukraine.

 27. Play the Old Course at St. Andrews.
 St. Andrews in Fife, Scotland has seven courses, the oldest of which is the Old Course.
 The Old Course at St Andrews is considered by many to be the “home of golf” because the sport was first played on the Links at St Andrews in the early 1400s.
 Hitting off the first tee on the Old Course is one of the most special and rewarding things a golfer can do in their lifetime.